MaximilianMauroner/MaximilianMauroner/README.md

 # Hi, I’m Maximilian Mauroner

-I try to build software at least I actually use—whether it’s a festival ordering system or a simple mood tracker to keep my own head straight.
+I try to build software at least I actually use - whether it’s a festival ordering system or a simple mood tracker to keep my own head straight.

 ## What I’m Working On